antedebaas/Viesti-Reports/.github/ISSUE_TEMPLATE.md

 Please paste any error messages here.

 **Steps to Reproduce**
-Please provide detailed steps to reproduce the problem:
+Please provide -detailed- steps to reproduce the problem:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'